facebookresearch/ava-256/README.md

 * Maybe put codebase under `src/` folder?
 * Organize tests into subfolders (need to figure out why imports break then?)

-## Dataset Issues

-* Some subjects put their hair down, and this changes their appearance drastically.
-(20230831—-0814—-ADL311) Possible solution: Separate them as different IDs
-* Some subjects have hands appear during capture (ie., 20230831—-0814—-ADL311 pulls hair down)